tricorder-observability/helm-charts/README.md

 ### Install from local helm-charts repo

-`git clone` this repo repo, and replace `tricorder-stable/starship` with the charts local path `charts/starship`.
+`git clone` this repo, and replace `tricorder-stable/starship` with the charts local path `charts/starship`.

 ```shell